Data Types

 Mathematical Operations

-The following operators can be used between datatypes: ^
+The following operators can be used between data types: ^

 (raise to power), /